This post will be about comparisons, swap and hash. That means I conclude with his post my treatise about default operations rules in C++.

 Default operation rules:

 Do you remember the rule of five?
-It means if you define one of the five special methods you have to define all of them.
+It means if you define one of the five special member functions, you must define all.

 Here is the point.